RmaNMetaverse/Wingman-AI--Dating-Assistant/README.md

 ### **Option 1: Run Locally (Windows/Mac/Linux)**

-1. Download the dating\_assistant.html file from this repository.
+1. Download/Clone the repo.
-2. Rename it to index.html (optional).
-3. Double-click the file to open it in your web browser (Chrome, Edge, Firefox).
+2. Double-click index.html file to open it in your web browser (Chrome, Edge, Firefox).

 ### **Option 2: Host for Free (GitHub Pages)**